jq153387/avancevl.github.io/_pages/en/engineering/qc_testing.md

 1. Not converting production bugs to tests
 1. Treating Test Driven Design (TDD) as a religion
 1. Writing tests without reading documentation first
-1. Giving testing a bad reputation out of ignoranc
+1. Giving testing a bad reputation out of ignorance